 Introduction to Scent Tracking for Your Dog

-Add your dog to the interest list at any time.
 This sport is fun!
-Scent Tracking for Fun is composed of five weekly sessions.
-The first five week session is about training your dog how to use their nose in the scenting process, and the remainder of the sessions are focused on learning to scent for several different odors and to compete in this sport if desired.
-Each five week session costs $150.00.
+Scent Tracking for Fun is conducted in private sessions now.
+The first part of the sessions are about training your dog and how to use their nose in the scenting process.
+The remainder of the sessions are focused on learning to scent for several different odors and to compete in this sport if desired.
+Call us today to schedule your private sessions.

 Fly Ball for Fun